OVIs & Employment: Can You Be Fired for Drunk Driving in Ohio?

 While Ohio’s “at-will” status makes getting an OVI a major complication on your employment, it does not automatically spell the end of your job.
 You can improve your situation by understanding the implications, preparing for potential outcomes, and seeking the most favorable result.

+If you or a loved one need help dealing with a Cincinnati-area OVI, contact the Cincinnati defense lawyers at Luftman, Heck & Associates.
 Call 513-338-1890 or contact us for a free, confidential case evaluation to learn more.